SGDFuse: SAM-Guided Diffusion Model for High-Fidelity Infrared and Visible Image Fusion: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the National Natural Science Foundation of China (62301105, 61772319, 62272281, 62002200, 62202268), Shandong Natural Science Foundation of China (ZR2020QF012 and ZR2021MF068), Yantai science and technology innovation development plan(2022JCYJ031).
+This work is supported by the National Natural Science Foundation of China under grant Nos.
+U24A20219, 62272281, 62576193, 62202268, and 62301105; special funds of Taishan Scholars Project of Shandong Province under grant Nos. tsqn202507240; Natural Science Foundation of Shandong Province under grant Nos.
+ZR2025QC712, ZR2025QC695 and ZR2025MS985.